dome9/terraform-dome9-awp-azure/README.md

 module "terraform-dome9-awp-azure" {
   source = "dome9/awp-azure/dome9"

-  # The Id of the Azure account,onboarded to CloudGuard (can be either the Dome9 Cloud Account ID or the Azure subscription id)
+  # The Id of the Azure account, onboarded to CloudGuard (can be either the CloudGuard Cloud Account ID or the Azure subscription ID)
   awp_cloud_account_id = dome9_cloudaccount_azure.my_azure_cloud_account.id

-  # The scan mode for the AWP.
-Valid values are "inAccount", "saas", "inAccountHub" or "inAccountSub".
+  # The AWPscan mode.
+Possible values are "inAccount", "saas", "inAccountHub" or "inAccountSub".
   awp_scan_mode = "inAccount"

-  # The Id of the centralized Azure account (can be either the Dome9 Cloud Account ID or the Azure subscription id), relevat only for inAccountSub mode
+  # In case of centralized onboarding, this should be the account id (CloudGuard account id or Azure subscription id) of the centralized account
   awp_centralized_cloud_account_id = dome9_cloudaccount_azure.my_azure_centralized_account.id

   # Optional customizations: